ainblockchain/ain-cloud-example/AIN.md

 ### gen_prime.py

-This is a naive python code to generate all prime numbers in given range.
+This is naive python source code to generate all the prime numbers in given range.
 Try to run the code by pressing the "Run" button [`AIN Cloud Beta`](https://cloud.ainetwork.ai/) and see if it gives correct answers: